FirelyTeam/firely-docs/vonk/configuration/hosting.rst

 If you need your server to run on https instead of http, follow these steps:

-*	Navigate to the location where you extracted the Vonk files.
+*	Navigate to the location where you extracted the Firely Server files.
 *	Find these settings:

     ::